mikegagnon/sokoban/README.md

 ## <a name="hint2-5-2">Hint 2 for Challenge 2.5</a>

-To make your code elegant, implement an `inBounds(row, col)` function that returns true iff (`row`, `col`) is inbounds.
+To make your code elegant, implement and use an `inBounds(row, col)` function that returns true iff (`row`, `col`) is inbounds.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>